lfost42/grafana-notes/k8s/cka/itkiddie.md

   storageClassName: "" # This will allow it to bind to the existing PV with ono SC
 ```

-Apply it
+Apply it.
 `k apply pvc.yaml`

 Check it has bound
 `k -n mariadb get pvc`
 Status should show bound

 Double check it has bound to the PV
 `k -n mariadb get pv`
 This should show as bound with mariadb claim name

 `cp ~/mariadb-deploy.yaml mariadb-deploy.yaml`
 `vim maria-deploy.yaml`

 Step 4 Ensure the deployment looks as expected and specifically it uses your PVC
 ```yaml
 volumes:
         - name: mariadb-storage